 For an Individual or Family who needs international medical insurance coverage, you will find two different policy types.
-Short term for any type of international travel up to 6 month.
-The other policy is for longer travel, employee foreign assignments, international student coverage, expatriates and extended vacations.
+Short term for any type of international travel, a couple days up to 6 month.
+The other policy type is for long-term travel, employee foreign assignments, international student coverage, expatriates and global families.

 - Short-Term policy – a full coverage medical policy available for a few days up to 6 months.
 Short-term policies offer guaranteed enrollment regardless of your current or past health status.